payu-india/CMS-Chatbot/docs/Tokenization/payu-hosted-checkout-integration-with-vault-model-1.md

 next:
   description: ''
 ---
-This part of the documentation describes the workflow and how the cards are saved in the vault with PayU Hosted Checkout Integration.
+This part of the documentation describes the workflow and how the cards are tokenized or saved in the vault with PayU Hosted Checkout Integration.

 > 📘 Note:
 >